JananiGowrisankar/Module1/README.md

 Thus a Python program that reads two integers, creates a complex number using them, and then prints the complex number along with its real and imaginary parts is successfully verified.

-# Datatypes-Read and Print a String in Python
+# Ex 5: Datatypes-Read and Print a String in Python

 ## 🎯 Aim
 To write a Python program to read a string from the user and then print it.